jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

-# Linux basic commands, File system structure, Permissions
+# Linux Basic Commands, Filesystem Structure, Permissions
 ![*You are not authorized*](http://imgs.xkcd.com/comics/authorization.png  "File Permissions")

   The main use and power of an operating system to this day is still the Shell.
 The shell is a way for a user to directly interface with the operating system.
 We will cover more about specific shells and features in Chapter 8.